st1vms/dialog-js/README.md

     backdrop: true, // Enable/Disable backdrop (default: true)
     backdropCanClose: true, // Choose if backdrop can close dialog (default: true)
     closeButton: true, // Enable/Disable close button (default: true)
-    closeButtonPosition: "right" // Set the top corner position for the close button ("left" or "right", default: right)
+    closeButtonPosition: "right", // Set the top corner position for the close button ("left" or "right", default: right)
     dom: true, // Switch this to false in order to use the string returned by onshow() callback as the dialog html. (default: true)
     onshow: () => {
         // Called after the dialog window opens with the spinner visible